Leximon-SWE-2025/Leximon/README.md

 This is the repo for the Leximon project for Group 2 in SWEI @ UML Fall 2025

+## Build the Game
+The tools needed to build the game:
+- Windows Operating System
+- Godot Version 4.5.1
+- .NET SDK
+- Git bash

+For the first time building the game, click on the green button called code.
+Copy the https link, go to git bash then at the desired path, type in git clone.
+Then paste the https linked just recently copied.

+Type git fetch hit enter, then type git pull then hit enter.
+This should transfer the files for Leximon into the users folder.

+Open Godot Version 4.5.1, go to import then choose the path the Leximon file.
+Select the folder.
+The build should be successful.

+To run the game, enter F5.

 ## Resources

 - gitignore file sourced from [gitignore.io](https://www.toptal.com/developers/gitignore) under the CC0 license as outlined in the project's [git repository](https://github.com/toptal/gitignore.io)